14 - 18 (Coed)

 click to view number

-The Archaeological Field School is an exciting opportunity to earn a high school credit in two weeks while getting real archaeological skills.
+The Archaeological Field School is an exciting opportunity to earn two high school credits this summer while getting real archaeological skills.

-The course, open to students who have completed Grade 10, is offered as an Interdisciplinary Studies, Grade 12 University Prep credit (IDC4U).
+The course, open to students who have completed Grade10, is offered as an Interdisciplinary Studies, Grade 12 University Prep or Open credit (IDC4U/O), and a Co-op Credit, granted by Durham Continuing Education (Durham District School Board)

 More information is available at: